 Despite its high mean elevation of ~5000 m, Tibet is mainly characterized by low relief (<1 km), with an average slope of ~5° (Fielding et al, 1994).
 However, topographic characteristics vary throughout the Tibetan Plateau.
 Central and North Tibet are characterized by extensive low-relief surfaces, with narrow, linear, and parallel mountain ranges that rise slightly above the mean elevation of the plateau, defining "positive topography" where elevation is positively correlated with relief and mean slope (Liu-Zeng et al., 2008).
 In those regions, structural relief that was tectonically generated during the collision between India and Asia has been smoothed out locally by internal drainages, which transport sediments from the nearby ranges to fill local intermontane basins, but cannot evacuate sediments out of Tibet (Meyer et al., 1998).
 In contrast, Southeast Tibet is characterised by "negative topography", where deeply incised valleys are separated by patches of low-relief surfaces at a mean elevation of ~4500 m, slightly lower than the average plateau height (Fig. 1a).
-Although only scattered remnants of these surfaces occur in the Three Rivers Region of Southeast Tibet, they gradually become more continuous northward and eventually integrate into the extensive low-relief surfaces of the plateau interior (Fig. 1b, 1c).
-The most emblematic surface with remarkable low relief occurs on the Triassic Daocheng granite (Fig. 1c, 1d), located between the Yangtze and the Yalong rivers draining the southeastern plateau margin in Yunnan/Sichuan (Fig. 1c).
-These low-relief surfaces, with <600 m relief in a radius of 5 km, have previously been interpreted as "relict surfaces"; i.e., remnants of a paleo-landscape that was formed at low elevation and subsequently uplifted (Clark et al., 2005; 2006).
-No such low-relief relict surfaces are observed further west, between the Salween River and the Eastern Himalayan syntaxis (Fig. 1b, 1c).
+Although only scattered remnants of these surfaces occur in the Three Rivers Region of Southeast Tibet, they gradually become more continuous northward and eventually integrate into the extensive low-relief surfaces of the plateau interior (Fig. 1b, c).
+The most emblematic surface with remarkable low relief occurs on the Triassic Daocheng granite, located between the Yangtze and the Yalong rivers draining the southeastern plateau margin in Yunnan/Sichuan (Fig. 1c).
+These low-relief "relict surfaces" have been interpreted as remnants of a paleo-landscape that was formed at low elevation and subsequently uplifted (Clark et al., 2005; 2006).
+No such low-relief surfaces are observed further west, between the Salween River and the Eastern

+Himalayan syntaxis (Fig. 1b, c).